barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 title:
 ---

-While working on a lab to learn more about sniffing through docker image to find some truffles I had the idea to make things more interresting and realistic.
-Therefore I used some [canarytokens](https://canarytokens.org/generate) to spice the lab a little up.
+While crafting a new lab to learn more about sniffing through docker images, I had the idea to make things more interresting and realistic.
+Therefore I used some [canarytokens](https://canarytokens.org/generate) to spice it up a little up.
 Since this token causes no real harm but looks realistic I commited these tokens into the GitHub repository.
 Less then 5min the first token was scanned and automatically tried to validate.
 This was somehow mindblowing (but also really expected - since I build a similar token scan service years ago for my ex-employer).
 Well now let me show some of the things I learned:

 ## Tokens meet incidents
 The AWS credentials gone wild - the k8s config, WireGuardVPN, M$ SQL Database and MySQL dump were ignored completely.
 In total the AWS Token got triggered 20 times in less then 24 hours.